Philippine Airlines: Economy class

 Economy class is available on all aircraft.
 Tray tables are found in the back of the seat in front, except for bulkhead and exit seats, where tray tables are embedded in the seats.
-They have four-way headrests.
 The seats offer a pitch that varies between 31 and 34 inches.
-Each seat offers video on demand and is equipped with 9-inch (Boeing 777) or 10-inch (Airbus A330, Airbus A321neo) monitors with a headphone jack and USB port for charging.
+Each seat offers video on demand and is equipped with 9-inch (Boeing 777), 10-inch (A321neo and reconfigured A330 and A321ceo), 11.6-inch (A350-900), or 13.3-inch (A350-1000) monitors with a headphone jack and USB port for charging.
 They have four-way headrests and six inches of recline.
 An articulating seat bottom cushion comes with extra foam under the seat cover.

 Accidents and incidents

 Although Philippine Airlines aircraft have been involved in a string of accidents since its founding in 1941, the majority of airline accidents have occurred with propeller aircraft during the airline's early years of operations.
 Few PAL jet aircraft have been involved in accidents, the most notable being the explosion onboard Philippine Airlines Flight 434, masterminded by al-Qaeda through Project Bojinka.
+One life was lost, and the aircraft was deemed to be in repairable condition.